nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `paid 3 f/ 6` : Marks the 3rd contact shown in the current list as paid and sets the policy renewal frequency to 6 months.
+   * `paid 3 f/6` : Marks the 3rd contact shown in the current list as paid and sets the policy renewal frequency to 6 months.

    * `unpaid 3` : Marks the 3rd contact shown in the current list as unpaid and changes the policy renewal frequency to 0.

    * `clear` : Deletes all contacts.

-   * `find n/ john`  : Displays all contacts with name(s) matching "john"
+   * `find n/john`  : Displays all contacts with name(s) matching "john"

    * `exit` : Exits the app.